The Eye and the Finger

 The Eye and the Finger is a collection of fantasy, horror and science fiction short stories by American writer Donald Wandrei.
 It was released in 1944 and was his first book published by Arkham House.
 1,617 copies were printed.

-The stories had appeared previously in Weird Tales, Esquire, Argosy, Astounding Stories and other magazines.
+The 21 stories here collected had appeared previously in Weird Tales, Esquire, Argosy, Astounding Stories and other magazines.
 They were selected by the author and were the ones he considered to be his best at the time.
 The dust jacket illustration is by the author's brother, Howard Wandrei.